 Posted by Clare Hovland

-Clare Hovland is a client strategist who spends his days helping clients design and implementing recruitment-focused digital marketing campaigns.
+Clare Hovland is no longer with Recruitics.
+During his time with us, he was a client strategist who spent his days helping clients design and implement recruitment-focused digital marketing campaigns.
 He enjoys working on special initiatives and analyzing campaign results.
 Outside of work, Clare enjoys time with his family (Sunday Night Wrestlemanias with his 4-year & 6-month old daughters are a regular occurrence), summer salmon fishing trips in Alaska (where he grew up), and skiing powder days on Mt.
 Hood.